Explaining a disability when applying for jobs

 - A medical questionnaire from the employer.

-- If applying through a recruitment consultant, this could be something that you‘ve previously discussed together and they could make the employer aware on your behalf, with your permission.
+- If applying through a recruitment consultant, they could make the employer aware on your behalf with your permission.

-- Your CV may have gaps, which could be a prompt for you to refer to your disability, see CVs for special scenarios.
+- Your CV may have gaps, which could be a prompt for you to refer to your disability, see CVs for different scenarios.

 - If you attended a specialist school or have worked for organisations in the past that have a common theme or aim relating to disability, this could serve as a clue to the employer.